Gavin-Development/GavinBackendDatasetUtils/README.md

 ```
 This will open the legacy file and convert the first 10000 lines (samples) to the new .BIN format and save it with file name "Tokenizer-3.to.BIN".

+**NOTE** Using a very large number will basically mean it will load all samples in the file then save to .BIN as the limit only exists for the purposes of expaditing testing.

 ### New File Format
 In the last commit support was added for the new file format (.BIN) this format is almost identical to the old format with a few tweaks to allow greater parralelism in loading file contents, removing the need for embedded python code and thus allowing actual multithreaded loading of the file.